What is tuberculosis?

 - The bacteria remain alive but inactive in the body for many years to a lifetime.
 The infected person is not contagious.
 LTBI may develop into active TB if the body’s defense (immune) system weakens.
 Over time, the chances of developing active TB lessen.

-- For active TB, symptoms usually include weakness or feeling very tired, weight loss, lack of appetite, chills, fever, night sweats, a bad cough that lasts longer than three weeks, pain in the chest, coughing up blood or sputum (phlegm).
+- For active TB, symptoms usually include weakness or feeling very tired, weight loss, lack of appetite, chills, fever, night sweats, a bad cough that lasts longer than two to three weeks, pain in the chest, coughing up blood or sputum (phlegm).

 - Active TB bacteria usually infect the lungs but may also affect several organs (for example, lymph nodes, kidneys, etc.).
 Those who have active TB in the lungs or airways are infectious.